Elephantine: Temples

 Prior to 1822, there were temples to Thutmose III and Amenhotep III on the island.
 In 1822, they were destroyed during the campaign of Muhammad Ali, who had taken power in Egypt, to conquer Sudan.
 Both temples were relatively intact prior to the deliberate demolition.

 Small Kalabsha Temple Reconstruction, south of the island.

-The main two temples of the island were for the Goddess Satet and the God Khnum.
+The main two temples of the island were for the goddess Satet (or Satis) and the god Khnum.
 The first temple was the Temple of Satet, founded around 3000 BC and enlarged and renovated over the next 3,000 years.
 There are records of an Egyptian temple to Khnum on the island as early as the Third Dynasty.
 This temple was completely rebuilt in the Late Period, during the Thirtieth Dynasty of Egypt, just before the foreign rule that followed in the Graeco-Roman Period.
 The Greeks formed the Ptolemaic dynasty during their three-hundred-year rule over Egypt (305–30 BC) and maintained the ancient religious customs and traditions, while often associating the Egyptian deities with their own.

 Elephantine, as published in the 1809 Description de l'Égypte.

 Most of the present day southern tip of the island is taken up by the ruins of the Temple of Khnum.
 These, the oldest ruins still standing on the island, are composed of a granite step pyramid from the Third Dynasty and a small temple built for the local Sixth Dynasty nomarch, Heqaib.
 In the Middle Kingdom, many officials, such as the local governors Sarenput I or Heqaib III, dedicated statues and shrines into the temple.